 If you choose to use buses like we did, most companies have buses come every 30 minutes.
 For our transfer via Reykjavik Excursions, we did not need to book a specific return time.
 The Blue Lagoon is about 45 minutes via bus or car to the center of Reykjavik.
 Tip: If you’re checking luggage, be sure to leave yourself about 15-20 minutes to get it before catching your bus.
 There was a long line when we went to get ours in the afternoon.

 Our visit to the Blue Lagoon was a perfect way to start our trip and relax a bit after the short red eye to Iceland.
-Many people question whether the Blue Lagoon is worth the money and if it’s too touristy.
-While it is crowded and touristy, I honestly didn’t feel like it was overcrowded while we were there and we had plenty of space to swim around and relax.
+Many people question, is the Blue Lagoon worth it?
+The Blue Lagoon is certainly crowded and touristy.
+That said, it didn’t feel overcrowded while we were there.
+We had plenty of space to swim around and relax.
 (I think the booking system and getting there at opening definitely helped!)
-While it’s not necessarily something I’d spend the money on a second time, it was definitely worth it for me and a once in a lifetime thing.
+While it’s not necessarily something I’d spend the money on a second time, it was definitely worth it for me as a once in a lifetime thing.

-If you’re looking to experience another geothermal spa with less crowds and without the high tourist price, I’m told the Secret Lagoon is another great option.
+If you’re looking for an alternative to Blue Lagoon, I’m told the Secret Lagoon is great option.

 Day 2: Golden Circle Tour

-A Golden Circle Tour was the one thing that our friends consistently told us we had to do.
+If you’re trying to decide on day trips from Reykjavik, A Golden Circle Tour is one must do attraction in Iceland.
 The Golden Circle is a route in the southern part of Iceland that includes many of the country’s most popular tourist destinations.
 While there are tons of Golden Circle tours that operate from the KEF Airport and Reykjavik, we wanted something with a smaller group.
 We opted for the Premium Small Group Golden Circle Tour from Viator.
 We hit some of the major sites on our tour including the Kerid Volcanic Crater, Gullfoss Waterfall, Geysers, a horse farm with Icelandic horse, and Thinglvellir National Park.
 The tour was 8 hours long, which I felt was the perfect amount of time to explore the area.